multycloud/multy-docs/blog/2022-08-29-web-app-demo/index.md

 ## Initializing Terraform

 First, initialize terraform.
 Here we'll set up the Multy provider and pass along any needed credentials.
+Note that a Multy API key is needed - you can get it for free at https://multy.dev/#beta.

 Additionally, we'll declare 2 variables, `cloud` and `location`, that make it easy to redeploy the web app in different clouds and locations.
 You'll need to generate some cloud credentials if you don't have them already - check out the [Getting Started](https://docs.multy.dev/getting-started) guide.

 To set up the providers, open a `providers.tf` file with the following content: